csira/wallace/README.rst

 Major features include:

 * **Databases:** Currently supports PostgreSQL_ (psycopg_), Redis_ (redispy_), and MongoDB_ (pymongo_).
 More to come
-* **Modeling:** A bare-bones ORM that provides a consistent interface to model attributes across backends.
-There's no need to use the ORM if your problem doesn't require it: Wallace consists largely of connection utilities and table-level abstractions
+* **Modeling:** A bare-bones ORM, built around a consistent interface to model attributes across backends.
+Wallace largely consists of connection utilities and table-level abstractions so model use is optional
-* **Caching:** Automatic connection pool sharing across all layers of abstraction
+* **Caching:** Automatic connection pool sharing - set it and forget it

 Basic Usage